Willy Adames Player Props: Brewers vs. Mets

-The Milwaukee Brewers and Willy Adames, who went 1-for-4 with two RBI last time out, take on Carlos Carrasco and the New York Mets at American Family Field, Monday at 2:10 PM ET.
+After going 1-for-5 with an RBI in his last game, Willy Adames and the Milwaukee Brewers face the New York Mets (who will start Max Scherzer) at 7:40 PM ET on Tuesday.

-In his last game he had a one-hit performance (1-for-4) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-5) against the Mets.

 Willy Adames Game Info & Props vs. the Mets